 This document offers guidance on how homeless service providers should respond when employees are showing symptoms consistent with COVID-19.
 This guidance also explains what providers should do when an employee has been identified as having been in close contact (see definition below) with another employee or a client who has been tested for COVID-19.

-This document offers general guidance on how shelter providers and other site-based programs should handle situations where clients had close contact with an individual who has tested positive for coronavirus (COVID-19).
+This document explains how shelter providers and other site-based programs should handle situations where a shelter resident tests positive for coronavirus (COVID-19) and other shelter residents may have been exposed to the virus.
 Specific guidance may vary based on the details of each case and will be provided by the DC Department of Health (DC Health).

 - Guidance on District Residents Experiencing Homelessness Obtaining a DC ID & Birth Certificate during the COVID-19 Public Health Emergency